 Official Degree Title

 This major focuses on the role of food, nutrition, and health in society.
 As a student pursuing this degree, you will study a variety of topics such as food production, technology, epidemiology, diet assessment, health policy, and nutrition counseling, in addition to a foundational core of liberal arts courses in writing and social science.
-Working closely with an advisor, you’ll round out your course of study with a mix of electives that compliment your individual interests and desired career path.
+Working closely with an advisor, you’ll round out your course of study with a mix of electives that complement your individual interests and desired career path.

 The combined Global Public Health/Nutrition and Dietetics degree also includes an internship component, where you will have the opportunity to apply course concepts to real-world scenarios and build professional relationships in the field.